Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.

-Below, we dig into Caldwell-Pope's stats and trends to help you pick out the best prop bets.
+Below we will break down Caldwell-Pope's stats and trends, helping you make good selections on prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat